Layr-Labs/eigenlayer-docs/docs/risk/risk-faq.md

 ## Ethereum Related
 **Does EigenLayer rely on Ethereum social consensus?**

 No, EigenLayer does not depend on Ethereum's social consensus.
-It aims for responsible decentralization.
+EigenLayer aims for responsible decentralization.
 Instead of shifting unwarranted slashing risks to Ethereum or external protocols, EigenLayer includes a slashing veto committee.
 This internalizes social consensus and safeguards against slashing risks.

 The veto committee functions similarly to the relay in MEV-Boost.
 MEV-Boost relies on a double-trusted party, known as a relay, who is trusted by both proposers and builders.
 Any individual trusted by both parties can serve as a relay, effectively removing any entrenched actor.

-In Eigenlayer, a veto committee serves as a doubly-trusted intermediary between AVS and staker.
+In EigenLayer, a veto committee serves as a doubly-trusted intermediary between AVS and staker.
 The solution is the same as the relay, but instead of having a specific veto committee, anyone can establish a veto committee.
 As long as both parties trust the committee, the staker and AVS can interact through it.

 The plan is to upgrade to a version of EigenLayer without a canonical veto committee.
 Instead, there will be a marketplace of veto committees.
 Operators can define their own veto committee, which can veto slashing from any AVS it has chosen.
 AVSs can specify a preference for veto committee(s) that operators must have in order to opt in.
 This promotes inter-subjectivity, as operators and AVSs coordinate their choices based on their subjective views of safety.